msuhanov/regf/Windows registry file format specification.md

 Also, *Cell data* may contain a raw data (e.g. *Key value* data) and any lists defined below.
 A padding may be present at the end of a cell.

 #### Index leaf
-Index leaf has the following structure:
+The *Index leaf* has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---